 An event two years in the making, the China charters are expected to generate millions of dollars in tourism and related economic development for the region, and lead to regular scheduled commercial service in the future.

-On Saturday, groups will see sights in Pittsburgh including a ride on the Duquesne Incline for a city skyline view from Mount Washington and tour the International Rooms at the University of Pittsburgh and Carnegie Museum of Art, before departing to other cities along the East Coast.
+On Saturday, groups will see the sights in Pittsburgh, including a ride on the Duquesne Incline for a city skyline view from Mount Washington, a tour of the International Rooms at the University of Pittsburgh, and a tour of the Carnegie Museum of Art, before departing to other cities along the East Coast.

-The group returns to Pittsburgh International on Aug.
+The group returns to PIT on Aug.
 11 for a gala sendoff that includes music, Chinese dancers, cake and other festivities.

 “It’s our goal to make Pittsburgh a thriving international tourist destination,” said Allegheny County Airport Authority CEO Christina Cassotis.
 “We want to introduce Pittsburgh to China as well as welcome all of our new friends to this great city and region.”